 With such a big emphasis on quality assurance, Ukraine’s IT outsourcing companies may sometimes be a good alternative to inhouse dev teams and save a pretty penny.

-Despite the war raging in the eastern Ukraine, the IT industry has never stopped growing.
+Despite the war raging in eastern Ukraine, the IT industry has never stopped growing.
 It remains the country’s strongest engine that accounts for 5% of the total export revenue.
 Being well aware of the fact, the Ukrainian government is supporting the industry and Ukraine’s IT software outsourcing in particular.

 In the next few years, it is going to implement a series of regulations made for smooth operation of the IT companies in Ukraine.
 The changes will be made in data protection, taxation, employment procedures and service export to streamline collaboration with foreign customers.